Caramel Cashew Ice Cream

-- ½ c. heavy whipping cream, room temperature
+- 1/2 cup heavy whipping cream - room temperature

-- ½ c. roasted cashews, coarsely chopped and frozen
+- 1/2 cup roasted cashews - coarsely chopped and frozen

 - In a small mixing bowl whisk together the eggs, slowly pour the warm mixture into the eggs, whisking constantly.
 Go really slow so you don't scramble them!
 Gradually pour the mixture back into the saucepan.
 Constantly whisk over medium heat until the mixture thickens and reaches a temperature of 165 degrees.
 Pour the mixture through a mesh sieve set over a medium size mixing bowl.
 Stir in the remaining heavy cream and the vanilla extract.
 I generally set my bowl over an ice bath to cool the base down as quickly as possible.
 Cover and refrigerate for at least 2 hours, preferably over night.